A Gettysburg Christmas in a Day

 Sometimes there is nothing more warming and delicious than a bowl of chili.
 Gettysburg Eddie’s epic chili is topped with a generous amount of melted Monterrey jack and cheddar cheeses, crisp red onion and a piece of grilled garlic bread for dipping.

-Mason Dixon Distillery’s poutine is savory, indulgent and completely comforting.
-Order this as an appetizer to share among a group, or if you’re feeling in need of extra comfort, order the dish all for yourself.
-Crispy french fries are topped with housemade gravy, braised short ribs and salty cheese curds.
-To take the comfort to the next level, enjoy Mason Dixon Distillery’s housemade spirits while you’re there.
+Thirsty Farmer Brew Works’ apple cider donuts are, indulgent and completely comforting.
+Order this dessert to share among a group, or if you’re feeling in need of extra comfort, order them all for yourself.
+Delicious, warm apple cider donuts rolled in cinnamon sugar.
+To take the comfort to the next level, enjoy their locally made ciders and beers while you are there.

 If you’re super hungry and craving serious comfort, try Appalachian Brewing Company’s mile-high meatloaf.
 It’s a classic dish, taken to the next level.
 A thick slice of Texas toast is topped with Black Angus meatloaf, garlic mashed potatoes, stout-infused gravy and crispy, fried onion straws.
 Pair this with one of Appalachian Brewing Company’s housemade craft beers or sodas for extra comfort.

 Nothing says comfort like a bowl of creamy mac and cheese, and One Lincoln’s version takes mac and cheese to the next level.
 Freshly cooked macaroni noodles are coated with creamy crab béchamel sauce and topped with herbed brioche croutons.